vechain/vechain-dapp-kit/.github/CODE_OF_CONDUCT.md

-VeWorld WalletKit Code of Conduct
+VeWorld DAppKit Code of Conduct

 ## 1. Introduction

-The VeWorld WalletKit community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
-This Code of Conduct outlines our expectations for all members of the VeWorld WalletKit community, as well as the consequences for unacceptable behavior.
+The VeWorld DAppKit community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
+This Code of Conduct outlines our expectations for all members of the VeWorld DAppKit community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in VeWorld WalletKit to help us create a safe and positive environment for everyone.
+We invite all those who participate in VeWorld DAppKit to help us create a safe and positive environment for everyone.

 ## 2. Expected Behavior

 The following behaviors are expected and requested of all community members:

 -   Be respectful, considerate, and collaborative.
 -   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 -   Be mindful of your surroundings and fellow participants.
 -   Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 -   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 3. Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable within our community:

 -   Violence, threats of violence, or violent language directed against another person.
 -   Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 -   Posting or displaying sexually explicit or violent material.
 -   Posting or threatening to post other people's personally identifying information ("doxing").
 -   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 -   Inappropriate photography or recording.
 -   Inappropriate physical contact.
 You should have someone's consent before touching them.
 -   Unwelcome sexual attention.
 This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
 -   Deliberate intimidation, stalking, or following (online or in-person).
 -   Advocating for, or encouraging, any of the above behavior.

 ## 4. Consequences of Unacceptable Behavior